EGYWEB-Mohamed/food-stock-orders/README.md

         Email : admin@test.com
         Password :  123456
         ```
+- If your using local server don't forget to run `php artisan serv` or you can navigate from localhost correct installation path

 -   Want To Test The Whole Application and functionality ? <a href="#testing">Easy Jump To This Part</a>

 <hr>